128technology/docs/docs/onboard_ssr_device_otp.md

 ## OTP Re-Image Process

-Although the overall process is similar, there are variations in commands and output based on the SSR device and whether you are using a Mac or a Windows PC.
-Those differences are noted inline.

 Use the following procedure to re-image SSR1x0/1x00 Routers:

 1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.